 Do you rely on pick-me-ups like caffeine, sugar, chocolate, or other stimulants to get through the day?

-If so, you may be low in the neurotransmitter dopamine.
+If so, you may be low in dopamine, the neurotransmitter of motivation.

-A protein-rich diet is an excellent source of tyrosine, the amino acid precursor needed to create dopamine.
+A protein-rich diet is an excellent source of tyrosine, the amino acid precursor of dopamine.

-Besides all animal products, foods that promote dopamine formation include avocados, apples, bananas, beets, sea vegetables, green leafy vegetables, oatmeal, chocolate, green tea, and coffee.
-(22)
+Foods that promote dopamine formation include avocados, apples, bananas, beets, sea vegetables, green leafy vegetables, oatmeal, chocolate, green tea, coffee, and virtually all animal products.

-Physical exercise, meditation, and setting and achieving small goals also increase dopamine.
+Physical exercise, meditation, and setting and achieving goals also increase dopamine.

-If you’ve ever been under the gun to get an assignment done on time, you may have found that stress, leading to a burst of adrenaline, can help you concentrate for short periods of time.
-(23)
+If you’ve ever been under the gun to get an assignment done on time, you may have found that stress and its subsequent surge of adrenaline can help you concentrate better for short periods of time.

-But relying on this rush to get work done is damaging to your brain over the long haul.
+But relying on this rush to get work done is damaging to the brain and mental well-being over the long term.

 A proven technique to reduce stress and improve concentration is meditation.

-Over 1,000 studies have been published demonstrating the health benefits of meditation.
-(24)
+Over 1,000 published studies have demonstrated the health benefits of meditation.

 Regular meditators experience better focus, memory, creativity, and sleep.

-Over 20 million Americans meditate regularly, including corporate executives at Google, Apple, Nike, HBO, Procter & Gamble, General Mills, Target, and Aetna Insurance who use it to maximize their brain power.
+Nearly 20 million Americans practice meditation, including corporate executives at Google, Apple, Nike, HBO, and Target.

 Get High-Quality Sleep

-Lack of sleep is as bad for mental performance as being drunk.
-(25)
+Lack of sleep has been found to be as bad for mental performance as being drunk.

-This is because there’s a lot going on in your brain while you sleep besides dreaming.
+This is because there’s a lot going on in your brain while you sleep.

-During sleep, your brain is busy repairing itself and consolidating memories.
-(26, 27)
+During sleep, the brain is busy repairing itself and consolidating memories.

-Extensive research confirms that 7 to 9 hours is still the ideal amount of sleep.
-(28)
+Extensive research has confirmed that 7 to 9 hours is the ideal amount of sleep.

-Mood disorders, dementia, and, of course, attention disorders can affect your ability to concentrate.
+Mood disorders, dementia, and, of course, attention disorders can affect the ability to concentrate.

-Health conditions known to impair focus include fibromyalgia, multiple sclerosis, lupus, substance abuse, cancer, and epilepsy.
-(29)
+Less obvious health conditions known to impair focus include anxiety, depression, stroke, traumatic brain injury, fibromyalgia, multiple sclerosis, lupus, substance abuse, cancer, and epilepsy.

-Also, numerous widely-used prescription drugs negatively impact your ability to concentrate.
+Also, numerous widely-used prescription drugs negatively impact the ability to concentrate.

-Hearing problems and vision problems can affect concentration, especially in older folks.
+Hearing problems and vision problems can also affect concentration.

 If you suspect that an undiagnosed condition or a medication you take is affecting your concentration, talk to your doctor.